Tydorius/think-inside-the-box/README.md

 1. Navigate to any JanitorAI chat page (`https://janitorai.com/chats/*`)
 2. The extension automatically detects and styles thinking blocks
+3. Use the **floating control panel** (bottom-right corner by default) for manual control:
+   - **Manual Check Button**: Manually scan for new thinking blocks
-3. Click the extension icon in the toolbar to access settings
+4. Click the extension icon in the toolbar to access full settings
-4. Customize appearance, themes, and behavior as desired
+5. Customize appearance, themes, and behavior as desired

 ### Settings